Pink Floyd: Legacy and influence

 Pink Floyd have won several awards.
 In 1981, audio engineer James Guthrie won the Grammy Award for "Best Engineered Non-Classical Album" for The Wall, and Roger Waters won the British Academy of Film and Television Arts award for "Best Original Song Written for a Film" in 1983 for "Another Brick in the Wall" from The Wall film.
 In 1995, Pink Floyd won the Grammy for "Best Rock Instrumental Performance" for "Marooned".
 In 2008, Pink Floyd were awarded the Swedish Polar Music Prize "for their monumental contribution over the decades to the fusion of art and music in the development of popular culture".
 They were inducted into the Rock and Roll Hall of Fame in 1996, the UK Music Hall of Fame in 2005, and the Hit Parade Hall of Fame in 2010.

 Pink Floyd have influenced numerous artists.
 David Bowie called Barrett a significant inspiration, and the Edge of U2 bought his first delay pedal after hearing the opening guitar chords to "Dogs" from Animals.
-Other bands and artists who cite them as an influence include Queen, Radiohead, Steven Wilson, Marillion, Queensrÿche, Nine Inch Nails, the Orb and the Smashing Pumpkins.
+Other bands and artists who cite them as an influence include Queen, Radiohead, Steven Wilson, Marillion, Queensrÿche, Nine Inch Nails, Dream Theater, the Orb and the Smashing Pumpkins.
 Pink Floyd were an influence on the neo-prog subgenre which emerged in the 1980s.
 The English rock band Mostly Autumn "fuse the music of Genesis and Pink Floyd" in their sound.

 Pink Floyd were admirers of the Monty Python comedy group, and helped finance their 1975 film Monty Python and the Holy Grail.
 In 2016, Pink Floyd became the second band (after the Beatles) to feature on a series of UK postage stamps issued by the Royal Mail.
 In May 2017, to mark the 50th anniversary of Pink Floyd's first single, an audio-visual exhibition, Their Mortal Remains, opened at the Victoria and Albert Museum in London.
 The exhibition featured analysis of cover art, conceptual props from the stage shows, and photographs from Mason's personal archive.
 Due to its success, it was extended for two weeks beyond its planned closing date of 1 October.